 The Electoral Registration Officer (ERO) and Returning Officer (RO) are data controllers who collect and use information about residents to enable them to perform specific functions for they are statutorily responsible.

 The Electoral Services unit carries out those duties on behalf of the ERO and RO.
-Our lawful basis for processing your information is governed by electoral law and outlined in the Representation of the People Act 1983, Local Government Act 1972 and Electoral Registration and Administration Act 2013.
+Our lawful basis for processing your information is governed by electoral law and outlined in the Representation of the People Act 1983, Local Government Act 1972, Electoral Registration and Administration Act 2013 and The Elections Act 2022.
 We also rely on the UK General Data Protection Regulation Article 6(1)(e) – processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 We keep records about potential and actual electors, voters, citizens, candidates and their agents, staff employed at an election and the people we need to pay.

 - basic details about you – for example, your name, address, date of birth and nationality;

 - unique identifiers (such as your NI number and date of birth);